PreethiVyduryam/Multi-Agent-AI-System-for-Intelligent-ECG-Analysis-and-Clinical-Decision-Support-in-Cardiology-/README.md

 ---

-# Safety and Ethical Considerations
+## Safety and Ethical Considerations

 This project is an academic research prototype and is not a clinically validated medical system.

 The system is not:

--A medical device
+- A medical device
--An autonomous diagnostic system
+- An autonomous diagnostic system
--A treatment recommendation system
+- A treatment recommendation system
--A replacement for professional clinical judgement
+- A replacement for professional clinical judgement

 The generated outputs are intended to provide decision-support information only.